VIII. Earth Earns: An Open Participatory Earthropocene to Astropocene CoCreativity

 3. Sustainable Ecovillages: Social Protocell Communities

-It is important to appreciate that humankind has not only realized an overall genesis cosmology but one whose nested development proceeds by the same creative complementary system at each stage.
-A dynamic, emergent scale of being and becoming results as the universal formative principles infuse and empower everywhere.
-From biomolecules to ecosystems, diverse, semi-autonomous entities and modules interrelate and combine symbiotically to generate a novel whole individual.
-The great benefit is that once found these common themes can be carried forward to facilitate the next evident phase of a reinhabitation of bioregions by way of the local self-organization of egalitarian, human-scale groupings.
-Rather than a homogeneous globalized organism, often opposed, an imminent evolutionary stage would be a biospheric network of urban and rural communities.
+It is vital to appreciate that humankind has not only realized an overall genesis cosmology but one whose nested development proceeds by the same creative complementary system at each and every stage.
+A dynamic, emergent scale of being and becoming accrues as the formative principles infuse and empower everywhere.
+The great benefit is that once discovered, these common themes can be respectfully carried forth to a genesis futurity.
+As the Major Evolutionary Transitions Scale module above notes, a next planetary phase is not meant to be a uniform globalization.
+Rather akin to life’s origin, a next phase would seem to be viable “protocell” communities (search Claes Andersson, Robin Dunbar, et al).
+Rather than a uniform globalization, often misunderstood, a new evolitionary stage might actually be a biospheric network of myriad urban and rural communities.
 Examples of constant guiding principles might be:

 Cohousing Network. www.cohousing.org.
 A clearing house for these communities springing up in rural and urban settings across Europe and North America.
 On average, 100 people of all ages and situations reside in private, separate or attached, energy-efficient dwellings clustered about a multifunction common house.
 This compact mini-village leaves remaining land free for gardens or in its natural state.

 Ecotopia Network. www.ecotopia.com/ecovillage.
 An eclectic international site for practical info such as appropriate technology and solar energy.
 Communities in Bolivia, Venezuela, Honduras are given as good examples.